 - The College operates a standard protocol for the heating and cooling of its buildings in order to meet our obligations to reduce carbon emissions, in accordance with current HEFCE and Government objectives.

-- This support the College’s Carbon strategy and have been endorsed for implementation by the Carbon Management Board.
+- This supports the College’s Carbon strategy and endorsed for implementation by the Carbon Management Board.

 - Effective and efficient working environments need to be managed correctly to obtain both financial and productive performance.